A dichotomy for $D$-rank 1 types in simple theories: Dichotomies for rank 1 types

 \proof First, recall the following result [W1].

 \begin{fact} Let $T$ be any simple theory and work with hyperimaginaries.
 Assume $p\in S(A)$ is analyzable in an $A$-invariant family of 1-based types.
 Then $p$ is 1-based. \end{fact}

 Let $T$ be a unidimensional supersimple theory that is s-essentially 1-based.
-Let $D$ be a weakly-minimal set (a non-algebraic definable set of minimal $D$-rank).
-Then any non-algebraic completion of $D$ is a type of $D$-rank 1 and in particular of $SU$-rank 1.
+Let $D$ be a weakly minimal set (a non-algebraic definable set of minimal $D$-rank).
+Then any non-algebraic completion $p$ of $D$ is a type of $D$-rank 1.
 By Theorem \ref{thm2}, $p$ is 1-based.

-By Fact \ref{wagner_fact}, $T$ is 1-based.
-The last statement follows by supersimplicity of countable hypersimple unidimensional theories [S1].
+By unidimensionality, every type over the domain of $p$ is analyzable in $p$ and thus 1-based by Fact \ref{wagner_fact}.
+Thus $T$ is 1-based (note that if $tp(a/A)$ is 1-based and $a$ is independent from $A$ then $tp(a)$ is 1-based (see [W1]), thus every type over the empty set is 1-based).
+The last statement follows by supersimplicity of countable hypersimple unidimensional theories [S1].$\ \ \ \ \Box$\\